Delphi Archaeological Museum: Rooms 9 & 10

-Room 10, on the other hand, contains parts of the Tholos of Delphi, the round building standing out in the sanctuary of Athena Pronaia, dated to the first quarter of the 4th century BC.
+Room 10, on the other hand, contains parts of the Tholos of Delphi, the round building standing out in the sanctuary of Athena Pronaia, dated to the first quarter of the 4th century BCE.
 Two rows of simae with lion-heads and two rows of metopes have been found.
 The first row of metopes decorated the external side and the row with the smaller figures belonged to the internal side of the pteron.
 The sculpted decoration was complete with acroteria in the form of women dressed in floating peplos.
 The outer metopes depicted an Amazonomachy and a Centauromachy.
-The sculptures of the Tholos date to 380–370 BC and constitute magnificent specimens of late Classical sculpture, reminding of the sculptures of the Asclepeion of Epidaurus.
-Unfortunately, several of them had been damaged in Late Antiquity.
+The sculptures of the Tholos date to 380–370 BCE and constitute magnificent specimens of late Classical sculpture, reminding of the sculptures of the Asclepeion of Epidaurus.
+Several of them had been damaged in Late Antiquity.

 Room 11

 The room contains Late Classical and early Hellenistic objects, among which the Dancers of Delphi and the ex voto of Daochos.